suhaib-ahmd/CL-appmgr-steps/README.md

 - You will use a Cisco anyconnect VPN to connect you to the workshop sandbox environment.
 You can find instructions to connect to this VPN in a later section of this guide.
 You will have a WebEx message containing VPN credentials that will be accessible through the workshop laptop.

 - Environment: You are going to be using Virtual XR routers (running virtualized Cisco 8000 instances) and Centos7 Devbox VMs (for building images).
 You will use ssh to connect to these devices whenver needed.
-Again, ssh connectivity details will be on your desk or accessbile through WebEx on the workshop laptop.
+Again, ssh connectivity details accessbile through WebEx on the workshop laptop.

 - I will use the "DNZ Workshop 05" WebEx space to broadcast any instructions/commands/messages during this session.
 Your workshop laptop should be a part of this space.